natepmay/hose-race/README.md

 - Vite
 - Deno (for `data` folder only)

+## Status

+This was a learning project for me and I'm not actively maintaining it.

 ## Data

 In order to make the game fun I needed to match up sets of words ("leagues") that appear at roughly the same rate of occurence on Bluesky.
 For this I periodically took "sips" from the firehose and analyzed the top words used.
 I then aggregated this data, manually eliminated some words, and grouped words by their median occurrences across all of the sips.
 The result is in `data/leagues.json`.
 I've also copied this file into the `public` folder so the app can access it in the frontend.